 Before I fell asleep for a few quiet hours on the way to Singapore, the stewardesses, better known as “Scotees”, made a couple of rounds to either sell drinks (not included in the cost of the flight) or make sure that safety belts were fastened whenever the aircraft encountered small turbulence.
 It was an uneventful flight and I managed to sleep decently, as Scoot seats are well padded and can recline low enough to give your back a decent incline.

 Landing in Singapore was smooth, and by the time we arrived, we had recovered most of our flight delay.
-As we had an onward connection to Penang in Malaysia a few hours later, we remained in Terminal 2 without going through Singapore's immigration.
+As we had an onward connection to Penang in Malaysia a few hours later, we remained in Terminal 2 without going through Singapore’s immigration.
 Changi Airport in Singapore is quiet enough to sleep decently, either on one of the chairs, or using an inflatable mattress to lay on the floor and catch a bit of shuteye.
 Check out this guide for a night layover in Singapore.